microsoft/lisa/DESIGN.md

 implemented in the criteria proof-of-concept.
 However, given the above abilities, this may not be desired.

-## What does the “flow” of Pytest look-like?
+## What does the “flow” of Pytest look like?

 This is best described in Pythonic pseudo-code, where the context manager encapsulates each scope and the for loop encapsulates processing: